Blockchain – Bedrock’s secret sauce (before it was cool)

 Under the hood it works like this:

-• query - The query to commit to the database
+- The query to commit to the databasehash

-• So when a server connects to the cluster, it broadcasts its most recent id and hash, and then any two servers can confirm that they agree on the history up to that point.
-And since all queries are committed in the same order, that means that the two servers are confident that they have the same exact database.
+, and then any two servers can confirm that they agree on the history up to that point.
+And since all queries are committed in the same order, that means that the two servers are confident that they have the same exact database. -

 The sum of all this ensures that all of the cluster stays in perfect sync (and refuses to talk to those nodes that have forked), all without any of them being “in charge”.
 This is the heart of what makes a distributed ledger so special, and has processed (as of this writing) 4,287,514,530 successful commits on the database to date.